ohlerlab/clip_pipeline/README.md

 This pipeline is configured to run on a cluster with Sun Grid Engine queuing system.
 It requires snakemake and singularity to run.

-# Preparation of the input
+# Description of the input

 1. CLIP raw reads: a single end fastq.gz from Illumina (use the provided `test_data/CLIP.fastq.gz` for test run).
 2. Reference genome: